kakkad911/Community-Articles/README.md

 #### Create an article

-Follow these steps to create a new article within a product folder of the **rackerlabs/rackspace-how-to** repo.
+Follow these steps to create a new article within a product folder of the **XinFinOrg/Community-Articles** repo.

-1. Go to the [Rackspace How-To content folder](https://github.com/rackerlabs/rackspace-how-to/tree/master/content) and click the product for which you want to create an article.
+1. Go to the [XinFin'Community-Articles folder](https://github.com/XinFinOrg/Community-Articles) and click the utility/product for which you want to create an article.

 2. Click **Create new file**.

-3. Enter a name for your article in the text box at the end of the **rackspace-how-to/content/*productName*/** string.
+3. Enter a name for your article in the text box at the end of the **XinFinOrg/Community-Articles/*productName*/** string.
 The name should be in the format **your-article-name.md** and should reflect the title of the article.

 4. <a name="metadata"></a>Enter header information using the format shown in the following example: